Tumhe Dillagi: Part 7

 The song started out emphasizing the stark difference between infatuation and love.
 Unlike infatuation, love demands deep commitment.
 With commitment comes suffering and only those who are willing for sacrifice are fit for the challenge of love.

 Having verified the qualifications for pursuing true love the poet walks us through the stages of intimacy that begins with modesty, awkwardness, and then surrender of space.
-Once the honeymoon phase is over comes the rough patch of handling life’s problems, often at the expense of the partner.
-Through forbearance the relationship can stretch for a while until it hangs on to a thin thread that calls for a moment of insight and reflection on priorities.
-This is the make or break phase for the relationship where either both partners revisit their commitment, admit their mistakes and be prepared to make necessary adjustments and corrections to stay together, or unwilling to make repairs they opt to part ways.
+Once the honeymoon phase is over comes the rough patch of handling life’s problems, often at the expense of the caring partner.
+Through forbearance, the relationship can stretch for a while until it hangs on to a thin thread that calls for a moment of insight and reflection on priorities.
+This is the make or break phase for the relationship where either both partners revisit their commitment, recognize and admit their mistakes and either prepare to make necessary adjustments and corrections to stay together, or if unwilling to make repairs they opt to part ways.

 A very subtle yet important point to consider is the guarding of freedom of each partner in the relationship at every stage despite the shared space.